 • A $200,000 commitment as part of the master plan for Yarraville Oval.
 This will ensure that the facility can keep up with its increasing demand.

-• WLJ Crofts Reserve in Altona North and Donald McLean Reserve in Spotswood are being overhauled with funding from the Andrews Labor Government as part of the West Gate Tunnel Project.
+• WLJ Crofts Reserve in Altona North and Donald McLean Reserve in Spotswood are being overhauled with funding from the Allan Labor Government as part of the West Gate Tunnel Project.
 This will include refurbished and realigned ovals, floodlighting, relocated and newly built cricket nets, and upgraded landscaping at Crofts Reserve.

 • Local rugby, soccer, football, netball and cricket in Williamstown and Newport now have some fantastic new sports facilities to call their own at Bayside College Paisley and Williamstown campuses.